badAd/wordpress/readme.txt

 We try to keep things organized and grouped so that badAd ads aren't confused with your WordPress site's content, but still should fit nicely alongside your content.

+= Does this work on multisite? =

+No, but multisite (with all the juicy options) is coming if the product becomes popular.

+You can use the normal "Embed Code" (without this plugin) from the badAd Partner Center just fine on multisite.

 == Changelog ==

 = 1.0.8 =